mpi2/impc_stats_pipeline/annotation_pipeline/README.md

 The annotation pipeline requires a reference table that summarises the available MP terms for a given IMPC parameter.
 This reference can be retrieved from [IMPReSS](https://www.mousephenotype.org/impress/index).
 The ETL pipeline handles this by generating the `mp_chooser.json` file.

+- We will denote p-value calls made from:
+    - ♂ Male only data
+    - ♀ Female only data
+    - ⚤ All data combined

+- We will denote `mp_chooser.json` terms as they are:
+    - MALE
+    - FEMALE
+    - UNSPECIFIED

+In the `mp_chooser.json` file each MP term can have different levels:
+- Ontology term levels: ABNORMAL, INCREASE, DECREASE.
+- Sex levels: FEMALE, MALE and UNSPECIFIED.

+MP term assignment logic can be seen below:

 ```mermaid
 %%{
     init: {